-The Impact of ESG on Corporate Reputation and Financial Performance
+The Impact of ESG on Financial Performance and Corporate Reputation

-With evolving global business practices and changing customer expectations, sustainability has been at the forefront of the strategic planning of modern businesses over the last decade or so.
+With evolving global business practices and changing customer expectations, sustainability has been at the forefront of the strategic planning of modern businesses, influencing their ESG reporting over the last decade or so.
 Companies must pay attention to their operations' environmental and social effects to create a sustainable competitive advantage because being profitable alone is no longer adequate.

 That is why the term "ESG" began gaining traction since the early 2000s, driven by the growing recognition that environmental, social, and governance issues are interconnected and that a holistic approach is needed to evaluate a company's performance.

 ESG stands for environmental, social, and governance.
 These are knowns as the pillars in the ESG framework that represents a business’ corporate financial interests while aligning them with sustainability and ethical impacts, putting a system in place that ensures corporate accountability and manages implications in areas like carbon footprint.
-The goal of ESG is to measure the non-financial risks and opportunities of the companies.
+The goal of ESG is to measure the non-financial risks and opportunities of the companies, particularly in terms of their ESG impact.

 The environmental factor considers the company's outlook toward protecting the ecosystem and natural resources (climate change, energy consumption, carbon footprint, and use of natural resources.
 The social factors focus on how the company treats people (employees, customers, and surrounding communities), and the governance focuses on internal policies, practices, and controls of the company (leadership and management, transparency, and industry best practices).